 When a pepper’s bottom rots, it can be frustrating to a gardener who has been waiting for several weeks for the peppers to finally ripen.
 When bottom rot occurs, it is typically caused by pepper blossom end rot.
-Blossom end rot on peppers is fixable though.
+Blossom end rot on peppers is fixable, though.

-What Is Causing My Peppers To Rot?
-Pepper Blossom End Rot
+What is Causing My Peppers to Rot?

 Pepper blossom end rot is caused simply by a calcium deficiency in the pepper plant.
 Calcium is needed by the plant to help form the cell walls of the pepper fruit.
-If the plant is lacking calcium or if the pepper fruit grow too fast for the plant to supply enough calcium, the bottom of the pepper begins to rot, because the cell walls are literally collapsing.
+If the plant is lacking calcium or if the pepper fruit grows too fast for the plant to supply enough calcium, the bottom of the pepper begins to rot, because the cell walls are literally collapsing.

 The calcium deficiency in the plant that causes pepper blossom end rot is commonly caused by one of the following: